BenjaminMary/gofi/README.md

     - create users
     - auth with 1 active session per user
     - save general parameters preferences per user
-    - record expenses per user
+    - record expenses per user, account and category
+    - validate or cancel each record
     - import CSV files to insert/update data in bulk
     - export CSV files to keep/use all the data with other apps
+    - stats year by year with current balance available per account
 - admin features
     - (optional) generate and manage backup